Toni Melvin Whitaker, Board President

 Kara Kenan, Co-Founder

-As a co-founder and Executive Director of Going Beyond the Pink, Kara is passionate about serving members of the breast cancer community on their path to wellness.
-She strives to provide resources and educational programs (for free!) to men and women interested in both main-stream medical modalities and supplemental wellness opportunities so that they can be their best health advocates and truly thrive.
+As a founder of Going Beyond the Pink, Kara is passionate about serving members of the breast cancer community on their path to wellness.
+She strives to provide resources and educational programs to our local breast cancer community so that they can be their best health advocates and truly thrive.
 She developed the Thrive! curriculum as a comprehensive source of wellness-related education.

 Kara grew up (mostly) in Long Island, NY, but has also enjoyed living in Pennsylvania, Texas, North Dakota, and Minnesota.
 She’s now put down roots in South Eastern North Carolina.
 Kara has a Master’s degree in English, Composition & Rhetoric, and an undergraduate concentration in Psychology.
 She has a true love of learning, educating, and understanding people.
 After earning her M.A., she’s enjoyed a career as a college English instructor, helping others improve their writing and communication skills.